-Members of the PPR are responsible for their own professional development in accordance with the Paralegal Practitioners Rules.
+Members of the PPR are responsible for their own professional development in accordance with the PPR Practice Rules.

 CPD is required to be undertaken by Tier 2 Paralegals and above.

-Members at Associate level and above are required to undertake a minimum of 12 hours CPD in each year of practice.
-This increased from 7 hours in each year of practice on 1st September 2018.
+Members at Associate level and above are required to undertake a minimum of 12 hours of CPD in each year of practice.

 3 hours must be gained through formal means such as: